hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 # MidiMonitor

-This class demonstrate how to use our API Wrapper to monitor incoming message in a MIDI IN Device.
+This class demonstrate how to use our API Wrapper to monitor incoming messages in a MIDI IN Device.

 ## list